heitor-sg5/plasmid_invasion/README.md

 Analytical expressions for the plasmid-free and plasmid-bearing equilibria were derived by solving the steady-state conditions of the ODE system (Appendix B.1).
 Local stability of these equilibria was assessed using the Jacobian matrix of the system (Appendix B.2).

 Plasmid invasion conditions were determined by evaluating the invasion eigenvalue at the plasmid-free equilibrium (Appendix B.3).
 This analysis yields a threshold condition on the conjugation rate, defining the minimum plasmid transfer rate required for successful invasion.
-Expressions for critical values of the transfer rate and selective pressure were derived (Appendix B.4), including linearization of the critical transfer rate in respect to plasmid loss and cost (Appendix B.5).
+Expressions for critical values of the transfer rate and selective pressure were derived, including linearization of the critical transfer rate in respect to plasmid loss and cost (Appendix B.4).

 To visualise these invasion thresholds, ODE simulations were used to generate bifurcation plots showing plasmid persistence as a function of the conjugation rate $β$, as well as two-parameter heatmap sweeps illustrating the combined effects of plasmid transfer rate and plasmid cost on long-term plasmid prevalence.